Ben McKenzie: 2007–2019: Southland and Gotham

 In 2008, McKenzie earned critical acclaim for his solo performance in the "live on stage, on film" version of Dalton Trumbo's 1939 novel Johnny Got His Gun, his first starring role in a film.
 He stars as Joe Bonham, a role previously played by James Cagney, Jeff Daniels, and Timothy Bottoms.
 The movie premiered at the Paramount Theater in Austin, McKenzie's hometown, while he was filming the pilot for Southland.
 In 2009, he appeared in the short film The Eight Percent.
 The movie won the Delta Air Lines Fly-in Movie Contest and entered as an official selection on the Tribeca Film Festival's Short film category.

 McKenzie starred as rookie police officer Ben Sherman on the NBC drama Southland, which premiered on April 9, 2009.
 The show was canceled while in production on its second season.
 TNT bought the rights for the show and showed the seven episodes that had been produced.
 The show was subsequently renewed and ran for five seasons before being canceled in 2013.
 From September to October 2010, he starred in an off-Broadway transfer of The Glass Menagerie at the Mark Taper Forum in Los Angeles.

 Following the end of Southland, McKenzie was cast in the CBS drama television pilot The Advocates, opposite Mandy Moore.
 The show was not produced.
 In late 2013, he was cast in the drama film The Swimmer, a Norwegian production that was not produced.
 In October 2013, he signed an exclusive talent deal with Warner Bros.
 Television Studios, the home of The O.C. and Southland.
 A few months later, in February 2014, it was announced that McKenzie was cast in the pilot of Gotham.

 McKenzie returned to Fox in the Batman prequel television show Gotham, which premiered on September 22, 2014.
-In the series, he portrayed James Gordon as a young detective new to Gotham City.
+In the series, he portrayed James "Jim" Gordon as a young detective new to Gotham City.
 After five seasons and 100 episodes, the show concluded in April 2019.
 In the same series, he made his directorial debut with the season 3 episode "These Delicate and Dark Obsessions".
 McKenzie went on to direct "One of My Three Soups" and write "The Demon's Head" from the fourth season.

 In 2017, he appeared in the first season of The Accidental Wolf, a miniseries series created by Arian Moayed and the theater production company Waterwell.
 He shot Line of Duty, a real-time action thriller, in Birmingham, Alabama in early summer 2018; it was released in 2019.